-\Corresponding author: Ebrahim Mohammad Ali Nasab Firouzjah, PhD; Department of Exercise Physiology and Corrective Exercises, Urmia University, Urmia, west Azarbaijan., Iran.
-Tel: +98 9112152182; Email: Ebrahim.mzb@gmail.com, e.mohmmadalinasab@urmia.ac.ir reported yearly [4].
-It's worth noting that volleyball, a sport with approximately 240 million registered and active players worldwide, experiences an injury rate of about 10-35 injuries per 1000 hours of play in adult men, with a higher occurrence among younger and less skilled players [5].
-In Iran, it has been reported that 46% of all knee injuries in football and volleyball are attributed to ACLinjuries [4].
-The primary approach to preventing all sports injuries involves identifying risk factors and mechanisms and then working to reduce or eliminate them.
-The most common mechanism for ACL injury is non-collision, accounting for 72% of all ACL injuries, and it typically occurs during activities like deceleration, jump landings, and shearing movements [6].
-Researchers have identified several risk factors for knee injuries, both modifiable and nonmodifiable [7-9].
-In studies examining body mechanics and injury patterns in individuals during or immediately after ACL injuries, various components revealed through video analysis have been found to contribute to these injuries.
-These components include a decrease in knee flexion angle, an increase in hip flexion angle, knee valgus collapse, a decrease in ankle plantarflexion angle, an increase in hip internal rotation, and changes in tibia rotation (internal or external) during non-collision ACL injuries [10, 11].
-In the current study, knee dynamic valgus defects, which strongly correlate with ACL injuries (r2=0.88), were chosen as the focus due to their prevalence as a common mechanism of non-collision ACL injuries [2].
-Studies have shown that an increase in knee valgus leads to changes in lower limb function in the frontal plane [12].
-These changes may be due to alterations in the contraction patterns of trunk muscles, hip adductors and abductors, as well as knee flexor muscles (hamstrings and gastrocnemius muscle) [13].
-There is evidence demonstrating the positive effects of corrective exercises on knee valgus angle among individuals with dynamic valgus.
-Studies by Saki et al. and Shahheidari et al. have shown the positive effects of corrective programs on knee valgus angle in active women [14, 15].
-Mohammadi et al. also achieved similar results in male basketball players [16].
+^{}Corresponding author: Ebrahim Mohammad Ali Nasab Firouzjah, PhD; Department of Exercise Physiology and Corrective Exercises, Urmia University, Urmia, Iran.
+Tel: +98 9112152182;

+Email: Ebrahim.mzb@gmail.com, e.mohmmadalinasab@urmia.ac.ir

+The primary strategy for preventing sports injuries involves identifying and addressing risk factors and mechanisms.
+The most common mechanism for ACL injury is non-collision, accounting for 72% of all ACL injuries and typically occurring during activities such as deceleration, jump landings, and shearing movements [6].
+Researchers have identified various risk factors, both modifiable and nonmodifiable, for knee injuries [7-9].

+In studies examining body mechanics and injury patterns in individuals during or immediately after ACL injuries, video analysis has revealed various components contributing to these injuries.
+These include a decrease in knee flexion angle, an increase in hip flexion angle, knee valgus collapse, a decrease in ankle plantarflexion angle, an increase in hip internal rotation, and changes in tibia rotation (internal or external) during non-collision ACL injuries [10, 11].
+The current study focuses on knee dynamic valgus defects, which strongly correlate with ACL injuries (r2=0.88) due to their prevalence as a common mechanism of non-collision ACL injuries [2].
+Research has shown that an increase in knee valgus leads to changes in lower limb function in the frontal plane [12].
+These changes could be attributed to alterations in the contraction patterns of trunk muscles, hip adductors, and abductors, as well as knee flexor muscles (hamstrings and gastrocnemius muscle) [13].
+Evidence suggests that corrective exercises positively affect knee valgus angle among individuals with dynamic valgus.
+Studies by Saki et al. and Shahheidari et al. have demonstrated the positive effects of corrective programs on knee valgus angle in active women [14, 15].
+Similar results were achieved by Mohammadi et al. in male basketball players [16].
 Babagol Tabar et al. also demonstrated the positive effect of a warm-up program on valgus angle in adolescent futsal players [17].